-There's a reason that you want your high school equivalency (HSE) diploma.
+There's a reason that you want your GED credential.
 You want a better job, and maybe a chance at college.
-But there’s a problem.
-You have a disability that makes some things in life a little harder, like taking tests.
-Don't let it stop you!
-You can show what you know on your HSE test.
+But what if you have a disability that makes testing harder?
+Don't let that stop you!
+There are testing accommodations available to make getting your GED achievable.

-All official HSE tests offer special test-taking accommodations for disabilities.
+All official high school equivalency (HSE) tests offer special test-taking accommodations for disabilities.
 These are special allowances like extra time, a separate room, or extra breaks.

 The accommodations you need will depend on your disability.
 But how to apply will depend on what test you take.
 That's because the GED test is no longer the only HSE test available.
 Depending on your state, you may be able to take the GED, HiSET, or TASC test.
 Any of these three tests can earn you a state-issued HSE diploma.
 And all three tests provide accommodations.

 Most people think of physical disabilities when they think of accommodations.
 But test centers provide accommodations for people with many types of disabilities, including: